Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Introduction

-We compare the phase diagram of cuprate superconductors within the two scenarios mentioned above for the PG~\cite{Alloul89,Alloul91,Warren89}.
-However, note that the reality is undoubtedly more complicated due to the proximity to the Mott transition.
-Nevertheless, restricting these two sets of ideas simplify the following discussion enormously.
+We focus on the underdoped cuprate superconductors within the two scenarios mentioned above for the PG~\cite{Alloul89,Alloul91,Warren89}.
+However, note that the reality is undoubtedly much more complicated than that due to the proximity to the Mott transition.
+Nevertheless, here, we restrict ourselves to discuss these two sets of ideas and this simplifies the following analysis enormously.

-In the coexistence scenario, a precursor of the SC or CDW orders forms at $T^{*}$.
-Most of the theories that have been advanced consider PDW as a precursor at $T^{*}$.
-Since a PDW order is notoriously tricky to stabilize compared to homogeneous SC, a certain amount of fluctuations is present below $T^{*}$ making the PDW phase fluctuating.
-At a lower temperature $T_{co}$, two-dimensional charge modulations do form~\cite{Doiron-Leyraud07,Blanco-Canosa13,Sebastian12,Chang16,Wu11}.
-Part of the corresponding spectral weight is forming a genuinely three-dimensional order under an applied magnetic field~\cite{Gerber:2015gx,Chang:2016gz,2016NatComm711747M}.
-But at zero fields, the phase of the 2D CDW is fluctuating with coupling to the lattice, which produces a very inhomogeneous response $\chi\cos\left(\mathbf{Q}_{0}\cdot\mathbf{r}+\theta_{r}\right)$ with $\theta_{r}$ strongly varying from site to site~\cite{Torchinsky:2013dr,Nie13,Nie15,Banerjee18,Campi15}.
-At an even lower temperature SC order forms at $T_{c}$, leading us to identify the freezing of the SC phase $\Delta\exp\left(i\theta_{EM}\right)$, with the electromagnetic field $\partial_{\mu}\theta_{EM}$ being expelled from the sample.
+In the coexistence scenario, a precursor of the SC or the CDW orders forms at $T^{*}$.
+Most of the theories~\cite{Fradkin15,agterberg2020physics} that have been advanced so far consider the PDW as a precursor state at $T^{*}$.
+Variational calculations on the $tJ$-model show that the ground state energy of the PDW state is slightly higher than the ground state energy associated with the uniform superconductivity regime~\cite{Corboz:2014ba,Choubey17}.
+Thus, the uniform PDW state is very difficult to stabilize at low temperatures.
+Some studies~\cite{agterberg2020physics} suggest that a locally fluctuating PDW state is responsible for opening up a pseudogap in the anti-nodal regions without ever being the true ground state.
+At a lower temperature $T_{co}$, two-dimensional charge modulations do form~\cite{Doiron-Leyraud07,Blanco-Canosa13,Sebastian12,Chang16,Wu11} but they have a short ranged nature.
+A genuine three-dimensional charge order only forms under an applied magnetic field~\cite{Gerber:2015gx,Chang16,2016NatComm711747M}.
+However, at zero fields, the phase of the CDW is fluctuating rapidly in space and this produces a very inhomogeneous density-wave pattern, such as, $\chi\cos\left(\mathbf{Q}_{0}\cdot\mathbf{r}+\phi_{r}\right)$ with $\phi_{r}$ strongly varying from site to site~\cite{Torchinsky:2013dr,Nie13,Nie15,Banerjee18,Campi15}.
+The SC order forms at $T_{c}$, leading to the freezing of the SC phase $\Delta\exp\left(i\theta_{EM}\right)$, due to the usual Meissner effect.The phase gradient gets minimally coupled to the external EM vector potential through a term $n_{s}\left(\partial_{\mu}\theta_{EM}-2e\mathbf{A}\right)^{2}$ (where $n_{s}$ is the superfluid density).
+Then through a gauge transformation, the vector potential becomes massive, and the SC phase $\theta_{EM}$ gets uniform through the sample.
+However, in the coexistence scenario, even below $T_{c}$ the CDW order has no mechanism to have a uniform phase and should suffer phase fluctuatuations from site to site.
+Hence, for the simple coexistence scenario, the entanglement of the PP and PH pairs is expected to be vanishingly small.